microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { MessageBarTitleSlots } from '@fluentui/react-message-bar';
 import { MessageBarTitleState } from '@fluentui/react-message-bar';
 import { OnOpenChangeData } from '@fluentui/react-popover';
+import { OnSelectionChangeCallback } from '@fluentui/react-utilities';
+import { OnSelectionChangeData } from '@fluentui/react-utilities';
 import { OnVisibleChangeData } from '@fluentui/react-tooltip';
 import { OpenPopoverEvents } from '@fluentui/react-popover';
 import { Option as Option_2 } from '@fluentui/react-combobox';